-There are several factors to consider regarding mileage reimbursement, including the Internal Revenue Service (IRS) rules and regulations.
+Several factors to consider regarding mileage reimbursement include the Internal Revenue Service (IRS) rules and regulations.
 The IRS has established guidelines for mileage reimbursement in the Internal Revenue Code (IRC), specifically in section 274(d).
 These guidelines outline the requirements for the reimbursement to be tax-free for the employee and deductible for the employer.

 Rule 1: reimbursement must be based on the actual cost of operating the vehicle